-- (i) Failure to fit the air guide when installing the appliance with the appropriate flue system will not provide optimum appliance performance. - (ii) Fitting the air guide on a rear outlet horizontal flue system will adversely affect performance and may constitute a safety hazard. - (iii) Failure to comply with these instructions will invalidate the appliance Certification and therefore may contravene the appropriate EC legislation and local statutory requirements.
+- (i) Failing to fit the restrictor when installing the appliance with a standard flue system will not provide optimum appliance performance. - (iii) Fitting the restrictor on a flue system incorporating extensions or additional bends will adversely affect performance and may constitute a safety hazard.

+(iii) Failing to comply with these instructions will invaildate the appliance Certification and therefore may contravene the appropriate EC legislation and local statutory requirements...